ericrommel/python_test_automation_book/topics/07_web_ui_testing/main_web_automation_with_playwright.md

 ## Playwright - Python General information:

-1. Convenient for Web and API testing
+1. Applicable for Web and API testing
 2. Intuitive integration with Pytest Test Automation Framework
 3. Intuitive integration with Allure
 4. Inherited  support for all Python functionality